The Richest Man in Babylon shares basic personal finance advice through a collection of parables set 8,000 years ago in ancient Babylon.

 - Conservatively slow lane

-The Richest Man in Babylon espouses the idea of the compound interest.
+Just like almost all other basic finance books, The Richest Man in Babylon espouses the compound interest.

-Which is valid, but it’s based on the concept the market will always go up, which is far from a foregone conclusion (read Fooled by Randomness).
-And even in the best case scenario, it will anyway take decades to make you rich -if ever-.
+This is valid, but it’s based on the concept the market will always go up, which is far from a foregone conclusion (read Fooled by Randomness).
+And even in the best-case scenario, it will anyway take decades to make you rich -if ever-.

 And it’s more about real estate than entrepreneurship.
 Read the great The Millionaire Fastlane for a different approach and mindset.

-I understand the book wants to use parable and give an “old wisdom feeling”, but it’s annoying reading words like “thy”, “thou” etc.
+I understand the book wants to use parables and give an “old wisdom feeling”, but it can be annoying reading too many times words such as “thy”, “thou” etc.

 While I write above that many similar concepts repeat across many similar books, it’s also true these concepts are basics personal finance tenets anyone should know about.

-“The Richest Man in Babylon” is a good book on basic personal finance tenets and mindsets.
+“The Richest Man in Babylon” is a good book for beginners on basic personal finance tenets and mindsets.